mlibrary/about-ebc/src/content/stories/2022-08-20-university-contributes-1-2-million-to-fund-to-mission-program.md

 ---
 templateKey: story
-title: University Contributes $1.2 million to support publishing infrastructure for the humanities
+title: University of Michigan Contributes $1.2 million to support university press infrastructure for the humanities
 summary: U-M Press Fund to Mission initiative receives substantial commitment from the University's academic leadership.
 storyImage: assets/image-resilient-infrastructure.jpg